Engine Proof in Game Development | Test Before You Build

 If you’ve just gotten comfortable in Unity, Unreal, or Godot and you’re working on your first serious, pitchable game, the vertical slice is where things stop being theoretical.
 Prototypes are where you explore ideas.
 A vertical slice is where you say: “This is what we’re actually building,” and commit 1–3 intense months to proving it. […]

-Scope Creep in Games: What It Is & How to Stop It
+Scope Creep in Videogame Development: How to Avoid It

 Wooden Scrabble-style tiles spelling “Scope Creep” on a table, symbolizing uncontrolled feature growth in game development projects.